-- 1. Examine command output, debug logs, and system logs for a more detailed message on the error (see "Using Debug Logs" on page 356). - 2.
-Resubmit the request and observe the Device Monitor for standalone optical mount requests, servicing them as needed.
+Examine command output, debug logs, and system logs for a more detailed message on the error.

+Submit the request again and observe the Device Monitor for stand-alone optical mount requests.
+Service them as needed.
 Look for pending requests indicating reasons for the optical mount not being completed.